 · Band: Decades by Dezyne.
 Well known for their vast musical repertoire, distinct powerful vocals, instrumental and danceable rhythm, and classical popular music.- Lite buffet

-· Ticket price: $125 per person ($150 at the door) includes unforgettable entertainment and MUCH MORE…
+· SPECIAL Ticket price thru October 31st: $99 per person ($150 at the door) includes unforgettable entertainment and MUCH MORE…

 - Delicious variety of appetizers

 - 2 drinks (additional available at a fair price)

 · Raffle tickets available at this event: 3 nights stay for 2 at the Los Sueños Marriott Resort Hotel, Spa & Golf in Jaco Costa Rica

 · Date: Saturday November 9th, door opens 7 PM.

 · Location: The Sons Of Italy , 120 Quarry St. , Quincy , MA

 Watch the video below for an inside look at the great efforts and positive impact of the Children's Well-Being Foundation in Costa Rica: